ewhicher/boomer/content/collections/pages/talk.md

         text: 'What this is'
       -
         type: text
         text: ": A Communications Cheat of actionable tactics and strategies designed to be executed in line with your Engagement Framework strategies.
-It covers: General\_ Gen Z Communications Principles, Tone of Voice, Facts & Figures, Showing Impact & Calls to Action (CTAs)"
+It covers: General\_Boomer Women Communications Principles, Tone of Voice, and communication tactics for how best to drive engagement with Volunteering, Campaigning and Regular Giving."
   -
     type: paragraph
     content: